oscardelama/ImageJ-colorMatrix-js/README.md

 Contact
 -------
 Please feel free to contact me for any suggestion.
-Yo can :email: at "&lt;my name&gt; `at` odeLama `dot` com".
-By the way, &lt;my name&gt; is Oscar.
+You can sen your :email: to "oscar `at` odeLama `dot` com".

 License
 -------